voborgus/lmru--tech/content/en/values/people.md

 ### 5. Your job is safe, your role is not.

 * We support new skills development.
-* Changing of role and team and staying in a company is better than leave.
+* You can change the role or team in the company.
+We are open to it.

 #### Practices & rituals:
 *[internal rotation](../glossary/#internal-rotation)*